-Launching a print-on-demand business looks a lot like starting an online store, regardless of the business model.
-Like traditional e-commerce, dropshipping, even sites selling SaaS subscriptions, it starts with a plan.
+Launching a POD company looks a lot like starting your own online store, regardless of the business model.
+Like traditional e-commerce, dropshipping, and even sites selling SaaS subscriptions, it starts with a plan.

 You’ll need to validate your idea, register your business, and start building a website and brand.